Bulky, heavy and too much trouble for what the results are. I get my hair done in way less time with my Karmin hair dryer. Won't be buying this again.

 the ONLY drawback i see is that the brush spins a little too quickly for my liking. it doesn't get caught or tangled in your hair like it looks like it would (and trust me, i have quite coarse and thick hair that is prone to tangling if not smoothed to bits.) it does make your hair a little weirdly "thick" feeling. the bristles can also bend if you don't keep it in its stupid purple bristle protecting thing.

-you also can't expect to use this immediately when you get out of the shower. let your hair airdry for a while. a long while. not like many people want to use a dryer on sopping wet hair anyhow. i mean, if you're on this site, you know to do that by now, anyhow. anyhow, the results are quite straight, shiny hair. i'm very pleased that i grabbed this at a cheap price. i doubt i'd buy it again simply b/c new gimmicky stuff from conair comes around a lot, but i got it for cheap so i'm OK with it. if you find it for cheap, and you use it properly, it's a decent item.
+you also can't expect to use this immediately when you get out of the shower. let your hair airdry for a while. a long while. not like many people want to use a dryer on sopping wet hair anyhow. i mean, if you're on this site, you know to do that by now, anyhow. anyhow, the results are quite straight, shiny hair, but also hair that looks a little weirdly anchorwoman-ey if your hair is thick like mine. i'm very pleased that i grabbed this at a cheap price. i doubt i'd buy it again simply b/c new gimmicky stuff from conair comes around a lot, but i got it for cheap so i'm OK with it. if you find it for cheap, and you use it properly, it's a decent item.

 This is a great brush.
 It's lightweight and easy to work with.
 The rotating brush never gets tangled up in my wavy, long, fine hair.
 For me, on the rare occasion when I want to blow my hair out straight, this is much easier than using a standard hairdryer + round brush combo.
 It's the closest I've come to a salon-looking blowout at home.
 The brush doesn't get extremely hot so I feel it damages hair less than a regular 1875 watt dryer.
 I let my hair air dry about 75% before using this and it does provide sleekness and shine that you won't find in a regular dryer.
 Highly recommend, well worth the $50 I spent.